Language selection

 Caution: Please do not touch or move an animal yourself.
 Marine mammals can carry diseases transmissible to humans, or you may inadvertently do more harm to the animal.

-British Columbia's expansive coastline is home to twenty-three species of cetacean (dolphins, whales and porpoises), six of which are either endangered or threatened.
+British Columbia's expansive coastline is home to 23 species of cetacean (dolphins, whales and porpoises), 6 of which are either endangered or threatened.
 An understanding of their distribution and abundance is crucial to conservation efforts.
 However, monitoring these coastal waters year-round is impossible for researchers without help from the public.

-In 1999, the BC Cetacean Sightings Network was established to collect and compile sighting reports submitted by the public.
+In 1999, the BC Cetacean Sightings Network, now the Ocean Wise Sightings Network, was established to collect and compile sighting reports submitted by the public.
 When analyzed, these sightings data create a clearer picture of cetacean habitat use and aid in our understanding of these creatures and their requirements.

-Join the hundreds of participants from all over our coast in helping conserve our cetaceans.
-Increase your awareness of BC cetaceans and let us know what you see.
+Join the hundreds of participants from all over B.C.'s coast in helping conserve our cetaceans.
+Increase your awareness of B.C. cetaceans and let us know what you see.
 Environmental stewardship begins at home and in your daily life.
 If you see a whale, dolphin or porpoise we'd like to know!

 Partnership arrangements

-The federal government recognizes the important role that stewardship plays in species and habitat conservation.
+We recognize the important role that stewardship plays in species and habitat conservation.
 Under the Species at Risk Act (SARA), the Habitat Stewardship Program (HSP) was established to support non-government organizations and communities in protecting Canada's wildlife.
 The goal of HSP is to contribute to the recovery and protection of habitat for priority listed species at risk, and for other species of special concern.
-Fisheries and Oceans Canada, Environment Canada and Parks Canada are working together and through partnerships to making stewardship a successful conservation tool in Canada.
+Fisheries and Oceans Canada, Environment and Climate Change Canada and Parks Canada are working together and through partnerships to making stewardship a successful conservation tool in Canada.

 Date modified: